The New Generation

 Hyacinthe Niyitegeka

 Hyacinthe Niyitegeka is a climate negotiator and a member of the first cohort of the New Generation Program.
-In her role as a coordinator at the Loss and Damage Collaboration, she provides support to the current fellows of the New Generation and serves as a mentor to one of the fellows.
+In her role as a coordinator at the Loss and Damage Collaboration, she provides support to the fellows of the New Generation.

 Advisor